ErikUmble/NanoNav/docs/source/usage.rst

 ----------

 Now that you have your Arduino set up and running MicroPython, you can start writing your own code.
 Feel free to take a look at and modify the `main.py` we provided earlier to see a few ways of interacting with the Arduino using the `nanonav` library.
-When you are ready to learn more, take a look at our guides to using :ref:`Bluetooth`, controling :ref:`Movement`, and reading :ref:`Sensors`.
+When you are ready to learn more, take a look at our guides to using :ref:`Bluetooth`, controlling :ref:`Movement`, and reading :ref:`Sensors`.